modeling nature from nano to macro

-Francisco Perfectti is a Professor of Genetics at the University of Granada.
-He received his Ph.D. in Biological Sciences (Genetics) from the University of Granada in 1995 with a Ph.D. thesis on the characterization of the genetic resources of Annona cherimola.
+Francisco Perfectti is Professor of Genetics at the University of Granada.
+He received his Ph.D. in Biological Sciences (Genetics) from the University of Granada in 1995 with a Ph.D. thesis on the characterization of the genetic resources of the fruit tree Annona cherimola.
 In 1995 he moved to the Department of Biology of the University of Rochester (NY, USA) for a postdoctoral stay with Dr. Jack Werren, working on the genetics of speciation in parasitic wasps of the genus Nasonia.
 He returned as Associate Professor to the University of Granada during the 1997/98 academic year.
 He was a visiting professor at the University of California - Berkeley during the academic year 2016/17.

-He has participated in 20 public-funded research projects, and his more recent scientific project analyses the genetics of the phenotypic plasticity in the plant genus Moricandia.
-His research work has resulted in >90 contributions to scientific meetings and close to a hundred scientific papers, the vast majority of which have been published in SCI-indexed international journals, such as Nature, Evolution, Genetics, Heredity, Proceedings of The Royal Society, Chromosoma, Ecology Letters, The American Naturalist, Philosophical Transactions, PLoS ONE, Oikos, Annals of Botany, New Phytologist, Molecular
+He has participated in more than twenty public-funded research projects.
+His more recent one analyses the genetics of phenotypic plasticity in the plant genus Moricandia.
+His research work has resulted in >100 contributions to scientific meetings and more than a hundred scientific papers, the vast majority of which have been published in SCI-indexed international journals, such as Nature, Evolution, Genetics, Heredity, Proceedings of The Royal Society, Chromosoma, Ecology Letters, The American Naturalist, Philosophical Transactions, PLoS ONE, Oikos, Annals of Botany, New Phytologist, Molecular Ecology, etc.